Caroline Trapp, M.S.N., A.P.R.N., B.C.-ADM, C.D.E., F.A.A.N.P.

-As PCRM’s director of diabetes education and care, Ms. Trapp manages a variety of diabetes prevention and reversal initiatives, including the development and distribution of resources for consumers and health care providers.
+As the Physicians Committee's director of diabetes education and care, Ms. Trapp manages a variety of diabetes prevention and reversal initiatives, including the development and distribution of resources for consumers and health care providers.
 She creates continuing medical education programs and patient education materials for health care professionals.
-She also manages PCRM’s diabetes resources website.

-Ms. Trapp gives presentations and lectures on clinical practice and the effect of dietary changes on diabetes to universities, nursing conferences, and various health care associations.
-In honor of her outstanding work, Ms. Trapp was named Diabetes Advocate of the Year by the American Diabetes Association in 2001 and was a finalist for the American Association of Diabetes Educator's 2009 Diabetes Educator of the Year Award.
+In honor of her outstanding work, Ms. Trapp was inducted as a Fellow of the American Association of Nurse Practitioners in 2013; awarded Oakland University’s Nightingale Award for Education and Research in 2012; and was a finalist for the American Association of Diabetes Educator's 2009 Diabetes Educator of the Year Award.